 Note: Sales of other tangible personal property is no longer exempt at the point of sale.
 Please see the Sales tax exemption for nonresidents information.

 Nonprofit cooperative finance organizations may deduct income received from loans to rural electric cooperatives or other nonprofit or governmental utility service providers from the B&O tax.
 This tax preference is subject to public disclosure 24 months after it was claimed.
 RCW 82.04.43394

 Note: Manufacturers and extractors who sell outside of Washington must report under manufacturing , or extracting classifications ; this deduction is not valid for those classifications.
 WAC 458-20-193; 458-20-193C

-This deduction is available to distributors and manufacturers of natural gas sold in a liquefied state.
+This deduction from retail sales tax is available to distributors and manufacturers of natural gas sold in a liquefied state.
 This gas must be used as transportation fuel by a business operating as private or common carriers by water in interstate or foreign commerce.
-Special Notice – Compressed Natural Gas and Liquefied Natural Gas Used a Transportation Fuel; RCW 82.16.310.
+Special Notice – Compressed Natural Gas and Liquefied Natural Gas Used a Transportation Fuel; RCW 82.08.0261 (2) (a).
 Exemption form for purchasing CNG or LNG for transportation fuel use.

 This applies only to those light and power businesses with retail power rates exceeding the state average power rates.
 RCW 82.16.053

 You may take a business and occupation (B&O) tax deduction for Medicaid Quality Improvement Program Incentive Payments if you are one of the following:

 Starting July 1, 2016, a retail sales tax exemption is allowed for sales of high-CBD compliant marijuana products by marijuana retailers with a medical endorsement to all consumers.